 (Source: Center for Automotive Research)

-The most common uses of additive manufacturing in the automotive industry are still prototyping, tools, jigs and fixtures.
+The most common uses of additive manufacturing in the automotive industry are still prototyping, tooling, jigs and fixtures.
 However, the last two decades delivered a big progress, and additive manufacturing in automotive is expanding beyond these applications, slowly becoming a part of the supply chain.

 Here are few examples from top-notch automakers integrating additive manufacturing in order to accelerate production time and reduce costs, their efforts, goals and boldest applications.

 Ford Motor Company

 Credit: Ford Performance

 As for long term goals, Ford promises it would integrate 3D printing in many ways in the future, and potentially scaling additive manufacturing to be an integral manufacturing method.

 BMW is one of the early adopters of additive manufacturing, that has been experimenting with the technology for several years.
 Since 2010 it had already exceeded the one million 3D printed parts mark.
 As for mass production, BMW is aiming for production of 50,000 components per year and 10,000 individual spare parts.

 BMW has shown several success stories in implementing printed metal parts to their vehicles.
 For example, BMW chose to utilize 3D printing in the manufacturing of two parts of its i8 Roadster.
 One is the convertible’s roof bracket which has a unique complex shape that is very hard to produce using traditional methods.
 The second is its window guide rail that is produced in a capacity of approximately 100 units a day.

 Another application of additive manufacturing technology can be found in the brakes of the new BMW M850i Coupe Night Sky Edition.
 BMW used metal 3D printer to print the entire brake caliper, holding on to the elegant design concept and even visible branding on the part.

 Credit: BMW Group

 A little bonus fact for those of you who have always dreamed of having their own BMW sports car - BMW is sharing the 3D STL file of the latest sports car, on their website.
 Allowing vehicle owners to customize and print a BMW MINI scale model free of charge.